 Our team recently had the opportunity to sit down with the Global Director of Enterprise Weather and Climate Strategy of IBM, Paul Walsh.
 Paul was part of the team that built a fundamental technology at The Weather Channel to forecast consumer behavior by analyzing when, where, and how often people check the weather.
 That technology was later acquired by IBM as part of a deal valued at $2-Billion.
 Paul has frequently appeared as a guest on CNBC, Yahoo Finance, Bloomberg and others.
 Paul and I discuss how weather intelligence has become tightly integrated into business planning for innovative companies over the last 5-10 years and how these planning techniques have recently become part of the status quo and how smart investors are betting on companies that don’t gamble on the weather.

-Part 1 of this series focuses on some of Paul’s favorite anecdotes where businesses flipped bad weather into good business.
+We focus on some of Paul’s favorite anecdotes where businesses flipped bad weather into good business.

 Weather Drives Dollars – Euros – Yen – Dogecoin